 This is a truly unique landscape, sculpted by the waters that rise and fall in time with the seasons.
 Coupled with its array of noteworthy small, luxury safari camps, we believe Botswana to be the premier safari destination in Africa.
-Being a semi-arid climate, the game areas of Botswana can be visited year-round.
-Even the wet season, January through February, provides a perfect opportunity to be witness to the birthing period.

-Laundry service and WiFi are available daily in all rooms, though spotty due to the remote location.
+Laundry service and Wi-Fi are available daily in all rooms, though spotty due to the remote location.
 Emergency medical evacuation is available in case of an emergency.

 Chitabe Camp (wild dogs!)